http2/http2.github.io/faq/index.md

 Doing that would just create friction against the adoption of the new protocol.

-All of that said, the Working Group is responsible for all of HTTP, not just HTTP/2.
+All of that said, the [HTTP Working Group](https://httpwg.github.io/) is responsible for all of HTTP, not just HTTP/2.
 As such, we can work on new mechanisms that are version-independent, as long as they're backwards-compatible with the existing Web.

 ### What about non-browser users of HTTP?